Funding your studies

 Option A: Certification-based tuition waiver (100 %)

-You are eligible if you have passed one of the following while enrolled at UEF: National Certificate of Language Proficiency in Finnish (YKI test) at intermediate level 3 or 4 (all levels), or Civil Service Language Proficiency Examination in Finnish (VKT) with satisfactory written and oral skills.
+You are eligible if you have passed one of the following while enrolled at UEF: National Certificate of Language Proficiency in Finnish (YKI test) at intermediate level 3 or 4 (all levels), OR Civil Service Language Proficiency Examination in Finnish (VKT) with satisfactory written and oral skills.
 Waiver value: 100 % of one semester’s tuition fee (€4 000–€5 000 depending on your programme).

 Option B: Study-based tuition waiver (50 %)